Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

     The security pillar focuses on protecting information and systems.
 Key topics include confidentiality and integrity of data, managing user permissions, and establishing controls to detect security events.

 +       Reliability
-    The relaibility pillar focuses on workloads performing their intended function and how to recover quickly from failure to meet demands.
+    The reliability pillar focuses on workloads performing their intended function and how to recover quickly from failure to meet demands.
 Key topics include distributed system design, recovery planning, and adapting to changing requirements.

 +       Performance efficiency
     This pillar focuses on structured and streamlined allocation of IT and computing resources.
 Key topics include selecting resource types and sizes optimized for workload requirements, monitoring performance, and maintaining efficiency as business need evolve.